fspamo/nvim/README.md

 nvim
 ```

-**NOTE:** Couple optional keybinds are assigned to different key combinations.
+**NOTE:** Couple optional shortcuts are assigned to different key combinations.
 (Such as Space+S to save the file and Space+F to format)